 ASK THE EXPERTS appears weekly from training camp through the Super Bowl with answers to a new question being posted Thursday morning.
-How the guest experts responded when we asked them: What one player, for good or ill, has changed your opinion of him most this postseason?
+How the guest experts responded when we asked them: Which player, for good or ill, has changed your opinion most of him this postseason?

-Nazarek is the CEO of Fantasy Football Mastermind Inc. His company offers a preseason draft guide, customizable cheat sheets, a multi-use fantasy drafting program including auction values, weekly in-season fantasy newsletters, injury reports and free NFL news (updated daily) at its web site.
+Nazarek is the CEO of Fantasy Football Mastermind Inc. His company offers a preseason draft guide, customizable cheat sheets, a multi-use fantasy drafting program including auction values, weekly in-season fantasy newsletters, injury reports and free NFL news (updated daily) at its newly re-designed web site.
 He has been playing fantasy football since 1988 and is a four-peat champion of the SI.com Experts Fantasy League, a nationally published writer in several fantasy magazines and a former columnist for SI.com.
-For more info go to www.ffmastermind.com.
+He's also won in excess of $20K in recent seasons of the FFPC High Stakes Main Event. www.ffmastermind.com.
 Nazarek can be reached via email at firstname.lastname@example.org.

 Hendricks is the author of Fantasy Football Guidebook, Fantasy Football Tips and Fantasy Football Basics, all available at ExtraPointPress.com, at all major bookstores, and at Amazon and BN.com.
-He is a 25 year fantasy football veteran who participates in the National Fantasy Football Championship (NFFC) and finished 7th and 16th overall in the 2008 and 2009 Fantasy Football Players Championship (FFPC).
-He is drafting live in the FFPC in Vegas this year.
+He is a 25-year fantasy football veteran who participates in the National Fantasy Football Championship (NFFC) and finished 7th and 16th overall in the 2008 and 2009 Fantasy Football Players Championship (FFPC).
 He won the Fantasy Index Open in 2013.
 Follow him at his web site, www.ffguidebook.com.

 Richardson has been a contributing writer and editor to the Fantasy Football Index magazine and www.fantasyindex.com since 2002.
 His responsibilities include team defense and IDP projections and various site features, and he has run the magazine's annual experts draft and auction leagues since their inception.
 He previews all the NFL games on Saturdays and writes a wrap-up column on Mondays during the NFL season.